1. Here you are, sir.

 Copy !req

-Let me have a hard copy of it, please.
+Let me have the hard copy on it.

 Copy !req